robrwo/Mojolicious-Plugin-Text-Minify-/README.md

 This plugin uses [Text::Minify::XS](https://metacpan.org/pod/Text::Minify::XS) to remove indentation and trailing whitespace from HTML content.

+If the `mojox.no-minify` key in the stash is set to a true value, then the result will not be minified.

 Note that this is naive minifier which does not understand markup, so newlines will still be collapsed in HTML elements where whitespace is meaningful, e.g. `pre` or `textarea`.